BSc (Hons) Criminology and Criminal Justice

 Placements

-The College also offers a work experience placement module to help to enhance your employability which could include opportunities through a range of voluntary and statutory criminal justice agencies.
+The University also offers a work experience placement module to help to enhance your employability which could include opportunities through a range of voluntary and statutory criminal justice agencies.

 We regularly revalidate courses for quality assurance and enhancement